jordond/fullstack-angular-typescript/README.md

 ## Developing

 ### Issues

+#### Bluebird warnings
+I don't actually use bluebird in this app (save for a promisify maybe), as I wanted to try a ES6 experience.
+However Sequelize depends on bluebirds for its promises.
+With their latest update Bluebird introduced warnings if handling of promises wasn't done correctly.
+Sequelize suffers from some of these warnings, and methods such as `.findAll() .findById() .count()` will display a huge block of warning code.
+There is nothing I can do about that for the moment, so if you see them just ignore it.
+(My logger will not log bluebirds warnings)

 #### Sourcemaps
 Since I am now using webpack to handle the backend, the below fix is no longer required.